How do I use text messages (SMS) for two-factor authentication on Facebook?

 If you're having trouble logging into your Facebook account, review these tips first.

-When you turn on two-factor authentication, you're asked to choose either text message (SMS) codes or a third-party authentication app as your primary security method.
+When you turn on two-factor authentication, you're asked to choose either a security key, text message (SMS) codes or a third-party authentication app as your primary security method.
 If you choose to use text message (SMS), you'll be sent a text message (SMS) with a special 6-digit security code each time someone tries logging into your Facebook account from a mobile device or browser we don't recognize.

 Note: Please make sure you are viewing your personal profile before starting the steps below.

 To turn on text message (SMS) codes for your mobile device: